Tax relief on donations to certain sports bodies

 An approved sports body cannot claim tax relief on donations from a company.
 The company should claim the donation as an expense when calculating their total income or profit.
 In this case, there is no grossing up arrangement.

-The relief cannot be claimed where there is no approved, or qualifying, project, as appropriate.
+The company cannot claim the expense where there is no approved, or qualifying, project, as appropriate.

 Receipts